Economy of Poland: Industrial and manufacturing

 Before World War II, Poland's industrial base was concentrated in the coal, textile, chemical, machinery, iron, and steel sectors.
 Today it extends to fertilizers, petrochemicals, machine tools, electrical machinery, electronics, car manufacturing, and shipbuilding.

 Poland's industrial base suffered greatly during World War II, and many resources were directed toward reconstruction.
 The socialist economic system imposed in the late 1940s created large and unwieldy economic structures operated under a tight central command.
 In part because of this systemic rigidity, the economy performed poorly even in comparison with other economies in Central Europe.

 In 1990, the Tadeusz Mazowiecki government began a comprehensive reform programme to replace the centralised command economy with a market-oriented system.
 While the results overall have been impressive, many large state-owned industrial enterprises, particularly the rail, mining, steel, and defence sectors, have remained resistant to change and the downsizing required to survive in a market-based economy.

+Defense

+Poland's defense industry is rapidly expanding, fueled by military modernization programs, regional security dynamics and financing through the Security Action for Europe (SAFE) fund.
+The sector is anchored by state-owned conglomerate Polska Grupa Zbrojeniowa (PGZ) and private innovators such as WB Group, which is scaling up domestic manufacturing of ammunition, armored vehicles and artillery.

+Iron and steel

+Poland produces roughly 7.1 million tonnes of crude steel annually across six main metallurgical enterprises, led by ArcelorMittal Poland.
+However, the industry faces severe structural challenges from high energy costs and heavy import competition.